fschuttegithub/ModelSDKScript/README.md

 # Mendix Model Extractor

-Export Mendix domain models to an Excel workbook so teams can review entity metadata, validate data-classification rules, and provide GISG-compliance evidence.
+Export Mendix domain models to an Excel workbook so teams can review entity metadata, validate data-classification rules, and provide compliance evidence.

 ---